Emergence in graphs with near-extreme constraints

+A {\bf phase transition} occurs where some $\tdens_F$ is not analytic or is not even defined, such as where the optimal graphon is not unique.
+Phase transitions have only been shown to occur on boundaries of phases, on curves.

-The following theorems give a simple description of what happens near almost all points along the boundary of the Razbarov triangle.
-The cited theorems in the text include additional estimates on how the optimal graphons scale as we approach the boundary.
+The following theorems give a simple description of what happens near almost all points along the boundary of the Razborov triangle, Figures \ref{fig:phase_space} and \ref{fig:conjecture}.
+We prove that the unique optimal graphons in the phases near the boundary are multipodal.
+The cited theorems in later sections include additional estimates on how the parameters of the optimal graphons scale as the constraints approach the boundary.

-\begin{theorem}[Theorem \ref{thm:flat2}] For each fixed $e<1/2$ and all $t$ sufficiently small, the optimal graphon with edge/triangle densities $(e,t)$ is unique and is symmetric bipodal, with parameters that vary analytically with $(e,t)$. \end{theorem}
+\begin{theorem}[Theorem \ref{thm:flat2}] For each fixed $e<1/2$ and all $t$ sufficiently small, the optimal (reduced) graphon in $\reduced_{e,t}$ is unique and is symmetric bipodal, with parameters that vary analytically with $(e,t)$. \end{theorem}